rootwork/rootwork.org/hugo/content/blog/2013-05-21/index.md

 ![Jonathan Snook ::legacy-float-r](jonathansnook.jpg ' ')**SMACSS**, or
 [Scalable and Modular Architecture for CSS](http://smacss.com/), was developed by **[Jonathan Snook](https://snook.ca/)**, a featured speaker at Drupalcon Portland.
-I’m really excited to get the opportunity to have Jonathan speak, not only because of my personally well-dog-eared copy of _SMACSS_, but because Drupal itself is
+I'm really excited to get the opportunity to have Jonathan speak, not only because of my personally well-dog-eared copy of _SMACSS_, but because Drupal itself is
 [adopting a SMACSS approach](/blog/2013/05/world-class-frontend-track-drupalcon-portland)